The Role of QR Codes in the Evolution of Invoicing

 In the Basque Country, part of Spain, businesses are required to send invoice data electronically to the Ticket BAI system.
 This data is sent to the relevant provincial council's tax authority in real-time.
 Simultaneously, the certified reporting system must generate an invoice for the end customer, including a QR code (QR TBAI).
 The QR code contains data such as the parties’ names, the invoice number, the date, itemized purchases, and descriptions – providing sufficient information for the end customer to verify the accuracy of the invoice.

-Embracing the Evolution of E-invoice QR Codes
+Why Should You Embrace the Evolution of E-invoice QR Codes?

 E-invoicing in many countries is constantly changing, and QR codes for invoices are also an element of these transformations.
 These seemingly simple images serve as a significant convenience for taxpayers, instilling confidence in tax authorities regarding the accuracy and control of invoice data in the business cycle.